 What is an average reaction time?

-For a simple visual stimulus, many healthy adults land around 200–250.
-Faster results are more common in people who practice quick responses (for example gamers and athletes), while slower days happen with poor sleep, stress, distraction, or device differences.
-If you want benchmarks by age, see: Average Reaction Time by Age.
+For a simple visual stimulus, many healthy adults land around 200β250 ms. Faster results are more common in people who practice quick responses, while slower days can happen with distraction, fatigue or device differences.

 Typical reaction time by age group